TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9a-Configuration/Index.rst

    * :ref:`t3coreapi:flexforms`

 FlexForms are handled in "TYPO3 Explained".
-Here, we only cover options that are specific to Extbase.
+Here only options are covered that are specific to Extbase.

 Access settings